 - Cease to attend, failing to return after exclusion or withdrawal; or

-- Fail to complete a transition between providers (eg after moving to a new Local Authority).
+- Fail to complete a transition between providers (for example: after moving to a new Local Authority).

 Difficulties can also arise when children enter or leave provision where information is not routinely exchanged (e.g. between Independent Schools, Voluntary Organisations), where arrangements straddle more than one local authority and where moves are between different countries.